You are viewing a story from harrypotterfanfiction.com

 “Longbottom?”
 Oliver asked in surprise.
 “You mean, Neville Longbottom?”

 Angelina felt a moment of doubt.
 It was common knowledge that Neville wasn't exactly the brightest bulb in the box, “Are you sure that you meant Neville?” she asked in disbelief.

-A slight creaking alerted them to the portrait, which had swung open.
-A round faced boy was peeking his head out, “What’s that supposed to mean?” he asked.
+There was a slight creaking just then that alerted them to the portrait, which had swung open.
+A round faced boy was peeking his head out, “Whats that supposed to mean?” he asked indignantly.

 “Well, come on.
-I didn't want to come back but I had to make sure that you guys were all right.”
-Neville shrugged and the group hoisted themselves into the portrait hole.
-“I wanted to see if anymore were coming but if this is it…?”
+I didn't want to come back but I had to make sure that you guys were all right first, you know.”
+Neville said with a shrug and the group hoisted themselves into the portrait hole.
+“I wanted to see if anymore were coming but if this is it?”